 Shannon Foynes Port Company, Ireland’s second largest port operation , has statutory jurisdiction over all marine activities on a 500km2 area on the Shannon Estuary, stretching from Kerry/Loop Heads to Limerick City.
 The strategic location of our terminals offers access to the vibrant economy and population of a large part of Ireland.

 The company provides a variety of services, from controlling navigation and marine safety, to warehousing, logistics and cargo handling.
 We handle the largest vessels entering Irish waters, up to 200,000 dwt, and have a track ercord of continuous growth and innovation.
-All our operations are accredited to ISO9001:2008 by Lloyds Registry Quality Assurance, and are also certified to OHSAS 18001 (Health and Safety) and PERS (Ecoports environmental standard) systems.
+All our operations are assessed and certified as meeting the requirements of internationally recognised standards ISO9001:2015 (Quality), OHSAS 18001:2007 (Health and Safety) and PERS (Ecoports environmental standard) systems.

 The company was formed in 2000, resulting from the merger of the former Shannon Estuary Ports and Foynes Port companies; these in turn were originally formed in 1996 following the Harbour’s Act of that year, which provided for the establishment of statutory port companies, free to operate independently with a strong commercial remit, while ownership was retained by the State.